LiamHogarth123/2023TurtleBotSensors/turtleboi/README.md

 - Set up code structure cmake to work with ros(Done)
 - Set up ros callback and publisher systems (Done)
 - Set up main method loop (Basic draft done)
-- Set up test makergoal to see in sim
+- Set up test makergoal to see in sim (Not Done but not nessarcy)
-- Set up movenment calculations
+- Set up movenment calculations (Done)
-- Set up image processing lida
+- Set up image processing lida (Done)
-- Set up image processing RGB Colour and depth
+- Set up image processing RGB Colour and depth (no nessasary)
+- Fix Movenment caclulation to account for angle of turtlebot if needed.
+The adjust data may fix it already.